rahulsharma027/Maze-Solving-Robot/README.md

 9. 1X HC-05 Bluetooth Module for Wireless Control
 10. 4X Double AA Batteries for powering the motor IC and motors.
 11. 1X 9V Battery for powering Arduino UNO.
+12. Robot chasis is made up of Bakelite Sheet (it's cheaper than regular chais so I choose this it highly insulating properties).
+13. 4-6X Large Bolts and 20X Screws for creating support.

 Technology used: C++ and Arduino IDE